Force67/equilibrium/docs/building.md

 ```
 $ ./premake_linux.sh debug
 ```

+> **⚠️ Warning**
+> Always invoke the build steps using the script, because the script ensures proper environment variables and IDE support.

 This step generates a matching proper compile_commands.json for clangd, as well as makefiles which can be found in the `/out/gmake2` directory.
 Target config values are defined in the root equilibrium directory premake5.lua file or you may pass `all` in order to generate different compile commands for each configuration.
-Just be aware that these dont update the main compile_commands.json in the root directory in this case.
+Just be aware that these don't update the main compile_commands.json in the root directory in this case.
 Afterwards, just ```make``` in the gmake2 directory mentioned before, and you should be able to compile everything as intended.

+## IDE support on linux
+### VSCode
+`premake_linux.sh` will detect the presence of VSCode, and generate the proper tasks.json

 # I managed to build, what's next?
 Read the [developer guide](developer_guide.md) on how to get started writing code.